 Complete Guide to an Online English Degree

 An online English degree can open up doors to many different careers.
 The ability to read and interpret complicated texts and to parse complicated ideas in writing is an integral skill in many professions.
 Perhaps the most obvious career path for those passionate about English would be to become an author, editor, copy writer, technical writer, or other type of writer.
 These professionals are responsible for nearly all the text we experience in our day-to-day lives.
-They work for publishing companies, advertising and public relations firms, colleges and universities, and other information service companies.
+They work for publishing companies, advertising and PR firms, colleges and universities, and other information service companies.